emres/turkish-deasciifier/README.md

 ## Installation
 ### Python 3
-For now, the recommended way to install is to use [pip](https://pypi.org/project/pip/) and install direcly from the GitHub repository:
+For now, _the recommended way_ to install is to use [pip](https://pypi.org/project/pip/) and install direcly from the [project's GitHub repository](https://github.com/emres/turkish-deasciifier):

 ```shell
 pip install git+https://github.com/emres/turkish-deasciifier.git